Global access to advanced radiographic and CT solutions

 In this regard, X-rays generated by a X-ray tube can be safely switched off.
 Isotopes are more ergonomic to carry but they cannot be switched off.
 They emit immense radiation and must be safely shielded and stored when not in use.
 Failure to do so can lead to long-term damage to health.

-In stationary application X-ray inspection systems consist of a radiation safe enclosure, the radiation protection cabinet, containing, in linear alignment of the X-ray tube, and the X-ray detector.
+In stationary application X-ray inspection systems consist of a radiation safe enclosure, the radiation protection cabinet, containing, in linear alignment of the X-ray tube and the X-ray detector.
 A remotely controllable manipulating unit allows the user to position the sample within the beam.
 The final X-ray image is displayed on a monitor for computerized image processing.
 In addition, the X-ray system may be outfitted with a fully automated sample inspection.
 The X-ray image shows object features based on differences in material density.

 In field application the sample will not be manipulated.
 The X-ray source and Detector/Film/Image Plate will be positioned close to the sample.
 There is also no radiation protection cabinet.
-The operator controls the X-ray source from remote and in a safety distance orf more than 20 meters.
+The operator controls the X-ray source from remote and in a safety distance of more than 20 meters.

 Part of the X-ray spectrum is absorbed when passing through an object.
 The thicker or higher in density the object, the more X-rays are absorbed and do not pass through.
 Those X-rays that pass through the object strike a Detector/Film/Image Plate where an X-ray image is created.
 This image is made up of different shades of gray depending upon the intensity of the incident rays: Using a Detector or Image Plate parts of the object that are thicker or materials that are higher in density, such as iron, copper, and lead, appear darker than less dense materials such as plastics, paper, or even air.

 Film is processed in a darkroom - much like typical photographic film - and the various degrees of radiation captured by the film are represented as different values of white and black.
-X-rays not absorbed by the target sample will cause exposure of the radiographic filmdetector.
+X-rays not absorbed by the target sample will cause exposure of the radiographic film detector.
 These areas will appear dark (in contrast to detectors).
 Areas that absorbed higher levels due to higher absorbing or more dense material will appear light.

 In this way, regions of your target sample where uniform density has been changed by imperfections, such as porosity, cracks, or misalignment will appear with Film as dark and with Detectors/Image Plates as light lines/spots, thus making it easier for a skilled technician to detect.